ap0405140/MSSQLLogAnalyzer/Readme.md

 -- transaction4: delete all rows
 delete  from dbo.OrderDetail
 ~~~~
-After run, There is no records in test table.
+After run, there is no records in test table.
 ~~~~sql
 -- query result
  select * from dbo.OrderDetail
 ~~~~
 ![pic1](https://img-blog.csdn.net/20160114160814768?watermark/2/text/aHR0cDovL2Jsb2cuY3Nkbi5uZXQv/font/5a6L5L2T/fontsize/400/fill/I0JBQkFCMA==/dissolve/70/gravity/SouthEast "")

-**At right now, We can use this tool to recovery data online(not need to restore database and restore logs).**
+**Right now, we can use this tool to recover data online(no need to restore database and logs).**
 **Please download zip file in Releases, and extract files to a folder.**

 **step1: Execute MSSQLLogAnalyzer.exe.**